 In the Water Window, a plexiglas tray was lofted above a horizontal video screen playing Sorrenti’s footage.
 A motorized pulley dropped a bob into the tray, disturbing the water’s surface.
 A mirror held at an angle above the tray reflected the footage as seen through the water.
 The ripples caused by the bob bent the light from the video screen, causing slight distortions in Carine’s image, visible through the mirror.

-A mechanical triptych comprising nine TV screens showed Carine in various transit scenarios, such as walking, driving, or riding an elevator.
-In deliberately staccato motion, the screens folded in on one another, creating physical movements that amplified the on-screen content.
+In the Walking Window, nine TV screens were arranged in a triptych.
+The screens played footage of Carine in various transit scenarios: walking, driving, or riding an elevator.
+In staccato motion, the screens folded in on one another, creating physical movements that amplified the on-screen content.

 The creativity of the Carine’s World displays delighted Fashion’s Night Out attendees and industry press.
 James Patten’s work for Barneys has been featured in several major outlets, including Vice’s Creators Project.

 Director of Visual Design, Barneys